 Since 2020, he has embarked on a new creative path: Fantastic Architectures, a series of works that explore spaces suspended between illusion and reality.

-Drawing inspiration from architectural theatricality and the mythological visions of the baroque world, Galligani creates digital compositions that assemble details taken from original prints of the 17th and 18th centuries, meticulously cited in the descriptions of the works.
+Drawing inspiration from the architectural theatricality and mythological visions of the baroque world, Galligani creates digital compositions that assemble details taken from original prints of the 17th and 18th centuries, precisely cited in the descriptions of the works.

 Imaginary spaces, perspective illusions, and fragments of baroque engravings merge into compositions that play with perception and wonder.